earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation05-write-for-loops-to-process-data.md

 for (year in min_yr:max_yr) {
   # filter data by year using pipes and filter

-  # export the data to a csv file
+  # export the data to a .csv file
 }
 ```